 DEADLINES: All international applications requiring student visas must be completed by July 1 for fall admission; December 1 for spring admission; and April 1 for summer admission for all graduate programs (except Canadian applicants).
 Students should also be award of the individual department application deadline when considering enrollment.
 In some cases, departments want applications submitted prior to the Graduate School deadlines cited here.
 If there are questions, contact the Graduate School for further information on deadlines.

 - A completed online Graduate Admission Application.

 - A $65 non-refundable application fee.
 Login to your previously submitted Banner Application to make the online payment by Visa or MasterCard.
 If you are unable to submit your payment online, please contact the Graduate School at (716) 878-5601 or email@example.com.

 - Official or certified true copies of transcripts along with a certified English translation of all transcripts from postsecondary schools outside the United States.

 - A degree evaluation is required for all students who have completed a bachelor's degree outside the United States.
-Applicants must submit official copies of postsecondary diploma(s)/transcripts to one of the following organizations for a document-by-document evaluation* to determine equivalency to a United States bachelor's degree:
+Applicants must submit official copies of postsecondary diploma(s)/transcripts to one of the following organizations for a document-by-document* or course-by-course evaluation to determine equivalency to a United States bachelor's degree:

 Josef Silny and Associates, Inc., International Education Consultants, 7101 SW 102 Avenue, Miami, FL 33173, Phone: (305) 273-1616, Fax: (305) 273-1338